Blount-Slawson Young Artists Competition

 A. Generally speaking, the practice room demands of the competition fill many of the available practice rooms on Friday night and during the day on Saturday.

 On Friday night, any practice rooms not already assigned to a competition accompanist can be used by competitors on a first come, first served basis.
 Please share.
-During the day on Saturday, each competitor will be assigned a practice room for the 40 minutes prior to his or her performance in the preliminary round.
-Anyone may use the remaining available practice rooms.
+During the day on Saturday, each competitor will be assigned a practice room for the 30 minutes prior to his or her performance in the preliminary round.

 On Sunday, the finalists will have the first option on practice rooms.
 Otherwise, they are open to other competitors.